Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

 \subsubsection{Predictive assessment}

-We now assess the predictive performance of EE models with serial interval distributions and compare it to the KCDE approach \citep{Ray2017} over the course of the seasons 2009/10 through 2012/13.
-Unlike \citet{Ray2017}, who averaged performance over prediction horizons $1, \dots, 52$, we evaluate performance separately for the horizons $h = 1, \dots, 8$ weeks, the most relevant in practice.
-For the KCDE method the respective average scores (over the 208 weeks of test data) could be computed from the weekly scores provided in the Supplement of \cite{Ray2017}.
+We now assess the predictive performance of the different EE models and compare them to the KCDE approach \citep{Ray2017} and the reference models over the course of the seasons 2009/10 through 2012/13.
+Unlike \citet{Ray2017}, who averaged scores over prediction horizons $1, \dots, 52$, we focus on short-term forecasts and assess performance separately for the horizons $h = 1, \dots, 8$ weeks.
+For the KCDE method the respective average scores (over the 208 weeks of test data) could be computed from material provided in the Supplement of \cite{Ray2017}.

-The left column of Figure \ref{fig:log_scores_dengue} shows the average scores obtained by the periodic, full bandwidth KCDE method and the five variants of the EE model.
-For all prediction horizons the use of serial interval distributions improves the performance of the fixed serial interval version, while differences between the four parameterizations are minor.
+The left panel of Figure \ref{fig:log_scores_dengue} shows the average scores obtained by the periodic, full bandwidth KCDE method, the six variants of the EE model, and the two reference models from Section \ref{subsec:reference_models}.
+The weighting based on the serial interval distribution from \cite{Siraj2017} leads to slight improvements relative to the first-order model for horizons 2 through 6, but considerably worse performance of one-week-ahead forecasts.
+The EE models with data-driven weighting schemes yield better performance than the first-order version at all horizons, while differences between the four parameterizations are minor.
 Notably, the unrestricted nonparametric approach does not lead to a performance gain compared to the parametric versions.
-For one- and two-week ahead predictions the EE models with serial interval distributions also outperform the KCDE method.
+For one- and two-week ahead predictions the extended EE models also outperform the KCDE method.
 The differences, shown in detail in the right panel of Figure \ref{fig:log_scores_dengue}, may be spurious, however.
-Permutation tests \citep{Paul2011} indicate only weak evidence that the EE forecasts from the extended models actually perform better (two-sided $p$-values between 0.05 and 0.18 for $h=1$ and 0.06 and 0.13 for $h=2$).
+Permutation tests \citep{Paul2011} indicate only weak evidence that the forecasts from the extended EE models actually perform better (two-sided $p$-values between 0.05 and 0.18 for $h=1$ and 0.06 and 0.13 for $h=2$).
 While for $h = 3$ performance is almost identical, from $h = 4$ onwards there is moderate to strong evidence that KCDE performs better ($p$-values of 0.04 and smaller; see Supplementary Material).
 A possible reason is that KCDE uses separate models optimized for prediction at different horizons, while the EE method generates all forecasts iteratively from the same model.
+Concerning the reference models, the na\"ive seasonal model is clearly outperformed by all other approaches.
+The GLARMA model performs very similarly to the higher-order EE models for one-week-ahead forecasts, somewhat worse for horizons 2 through 4 and somewhat better for horizons 6 through 8 (but worse than KCDE).